-The DWLMA adapters fail self-test, as indicated by the minus signs (-) displayed on the C0 XMI and C1 XMI lines.
+The DWLMA adapter fails self-test, as indicated by the minus sign (-) displayed on the C0 XMI line.
 When a DWLMA fails self-test, the failure is reported, and the results of the I/O adapter self-tests are not displayed.